I've been involved with gardening since I was a kid, but I didn't get excited about it until I discovered organic gardening.

 Compost is a very important part of a healthy garden, but it isn’t nearly enough.

-So yes, I absolutely give you some pointers on the aesthetics of garden design and how to properly prune and keep things looking nice.
+So yes, I absolutely give you some pointers on the aesthetics of garden design and how to keep things looking nice.

 Sitting in a well-designed garden can make you feel fantastic - sometimes relaxed and soothed or sometimes excited and invigorated.